 Cervical Cancer Staging

-If the biopsy shows that you have cancer, your doctor needs to learn the extent (stage) of the disease to help you choose the best treatment.
-Staging is a careful attempt to find out whether the tumor has invaded nearby tissues, whether the cancer has spread and, if so, to what parts of the body.
+If the biopsy shows that you have cervical cancer, your doctor needs to learn the extent (stage) of the disease to help you choose the best treatment.
+Staging is a careful attempt to find out whether the tumor has invaded nearby tissues, whether the cancer has spread, and, if so, to what parts of the body.
 Cervical cancer spreads most often to nearby tissues in the pelvis, lymph nodes, or the lungs.
 It may also spread to the liver or bones.